 T1424 Process Discovery

-command, or by examining the /proc
+command or examine the /proc

 Item | Value |